cloud-elements/devportal/docs/elements/sapr3bapi/index.md

 # Welcome to the {{page.heading}} Element

 {{page.heading}} is available in the ERP hub.
-Connect an SAP S/4 HANA account to integrate with business partners, customers, and more.
+Connect an SSAP R/3 account to integrate with business partners, customers, and more.

 Use this Postman collection and the documentation here to get started.